-Available-for-sale securities include debt and equity securities that the Bank holds for investment and available-for-sale purposes, not frequently traded but can be sold when there is a benefit.
-For equity securities, the Bank is neither the founding shareholder nor the strategic partner of the investees through a written agreement on the assignment of its personnel to the Board of Directors/Board of Management.
+Available-for-sale securities include debt and equity securities that the Bank and/or its subsidiaries holds for investment and available -for-sale purposes, not frequently traded but can be sold when there is a benefit.
+For equity securities, the Bank and/or its subsidiaries is neither the founding shareholder nor the strategic partner of the investees through a written agreement on the assignment of its personnel to the Board of Directors/Board of Management.